usman-wf/linux-ctfs/azure/README.md

 3. Once logged in, you'll see a welcome message with instructions for your first challenge.
 ![SSH into the instance](./images/ssh-screenshot.png)

-## Challenges

-Your CTF lab consists of 7 challenges, each testing different Linux command line skills.
-The challenges are:

-1. Find a hidden file
-2. Locate a file with "secret" in its name
-3. Find the largest file in a specific directory
-4. Identify a user with a specific UID
-5. Locate a file with specific permissions
-6. Find a process running on a specific port(you need to install the tools like `netstat`)
-7. Decode a base64 encoded message
-8. Configure SSH key authentication and find the hidden flag

-Work through these challenges to improve your command line skills and find all the flags!

 ## Cleaning Up

-When you're done with the lab, don't forget to destroy the Azure resources to avoid unnecessary charges:
+When you're done with the lab, don't forget to destroy the AWS resources to avoid unnecessary charges:

 `terraform destroy`